apache/beam-site/learn/index.md

 redirect_from: /docs/learn/
 ---

-# Learn about the Beam Model
+# Learn about the Apache Beam Model

-Get in-depth conceptual information and reference material for the Beam SDKs and Runners:
+Get in-depth conceptual information and reference material for the Beam Model, SDKs and Runners:

 #### [Beam Programming Guide]({{ site.baseurl }}/learn/programming-guide/)
 Learn about the Beam Programming Model and the concepts common to all Beam SDKs and Runners.